kubeshop/tracetest/docs/docs/cli/creating-data-stores.md

 ## Apply Configuration

 To apply the configuration, you need a [configured CLI](./configuring-your-cli.md) pointed to the instance you want to apply the data store.
-Then you just have to enter:
+Then use the following command:

 ```
 tracetest datastore apply -f my/data-store/file/location.yaml